IHeartMedia: Indecency zero tolerance

 During the nationwide crackdown on indecent material following the Super Bowl XXXVIII halftime show in 2004, Clear Channel launched a "self-policing" effort, and declared that there would be no "indecent" material allowed on the air.
 This led to the company's dismissal of several of their own employees, including popular and high-profile hosts in a number of cities.
 There were protests from free-speech advocates.
 During the same period, Howard Stern was dropped from six Clear Channel-owned stations in Florida, California, Pennsylvania, New York and Kentucky.
-By mid-year, rival Viacom (through radio division Infinity Broadcasting, and the original Viacom, not the current one) brought Stern's show back to those six markets.
+By mid-year, rival Viacom (through radio division Infinity Broadcasting, and the original Viacom, not the second one) brought Stern's show back to those six markets.
 In June 2004, Viacom/Infinity Broadcasting Inc./One Twelve Inc. filed a $10 million lawsuit against Clear Channel for breaking of contracts and non-payment of licensing fees due to the dropping of Stern's show.
 (Viacom was Howard Stern's employer at the time, though he has since moved to Sirius XM Satellite Radio.)
 The following July, Clear Channel filed a countersuit of $3 million.